Osteoporosis in Aging

 Broken bones can lead to serious problems for seniors.
 The hip is a common site for osteoporosis, and hip fractures can lead to a downward spiral of disability and loss of independence.
 Osteoporosis is also common in the wrist and the spine.

-The estrogen helps to make and rebuild bones.
+The Substance sent through the bloodstream to signal another part of the body to grow or react a certain way. estrogen helps to make and rebuild bones.
 A woman’s estrogen levels drop after menopause, and bone loss speeds up.
 That’s why osteoporosis is most common among older women.
 But men get osteoporosis, too.

 “A third of all hip fractures occur in men, yet the problem of osteoporosis in men is frequently downplayed or ignored,” says Dr. Eric Orwoll, a physician-researcher who studies osteoporosis at Oregon Health and Science University.
 Men tend to do worse than women after a hip fracture, Orwoll says.